 - Students must commit to long-term and active participation in all parts of the tutoring program, including homework help, reading, and writing activities

 If you or your student do not meet these qualifications, we encourage you to be a part of our Workshop program.
 You can find more information on 826LA workshops here.
 If you are unsure if you or your child qualifies for Free or Reduced Price Lunch, you can ask your school office.
-You may also check online at the Department of Agriculture website here and click on SY 2015-2016.
+You may also check online at the Department of Agriculture website here.

 WHAT VOLUNTEERS DO IN TUTORING

-The structure of AST varies slightly between Mar Vista and Echo Park.
+The structure of both AST and TNT varies slightly between Mar Vista and Echo Park.

 IF YOU ARE INTERESTED IN A SPACE IN THE PROGRAM

 FOR YOUR STUDENT, GIVE US A CALL AT THE OFFICE!